Diana King: Career

 In 1998, King joined Celine Dion and Brownstone on stage to perform the hit "Treat Her Like a Lady" previously written and recorded by King from Tougher Than Love at the Essence Awards.
 That year, they also appeared on Soul Train, The RuPaul Show, and VIBE to promote Think Like a Girl.
 They also collaborated with artists such as Toots Hibbert, Ziggy Marley, Buju Banton, Ini Kamoze, Maxi Priest, Shaggy, Tony Rebel, I-Three, Brian Gold, Handel Tucker, Lowell 'Sly' Dunbar & Mikey Bennett on the charity single "Rise Up" with Jamaica United.

-In 1999, they toured India doing a five city tour.
+In 1999, King toured India doing a five city tour.
 From Goa, they said: "I never thought I would come back to India."
 King entered negotiations with Madonna's Maverick Records label in 2000.
 In 2002, King premiered their single, "Summer Breezin'" on BET and VH1 video outlets, and it received some urban radio airplay, their third album Respect was released on 24 July 2002 in Japan, with plans for other markets such as the US and Europe eventually cancelled.
 However, it finally received a release in other markets such as the UK on 17 April 2006 and the United States on 28 April 2008.

-In 2006, they released the single "Spanish Town Blues" for a Taxi Records compilation album with Sly & Robbie.
+In 2006, King released the single "Spanish Town Blues" for a Taxi Records compilation album with Sly & Robbie.

 In 2007, King co-wrote and recorded the song "The Light Within" with the German reggae artist Gentleman, for his album Another Intensity.
 Additionally, they also collaborated with Sarah and Kid Capri for a single called "Get Me @ This Party".
 Later that year, they formed their own record label, ThinkLikeAgirl.
 In 2009, they collaborated with Richie Stephens on a remake of the ballad "The Closer I Get to You" for his album Forever.

 In 2010, King's record label ThinkLikeAgirL Music Inc. went through a licensing deal with Warner Music Japan with the release of their fourth album, Warrior Gurl.
 The album was released in Japan on 22 September 2010.
 It was led by the single "Yu Dun Kno" which was released that same year.
 They also recorded a track "Bounce" for another Taxi Records compilation album.
 For the international release of the album, King renamed the album to AgirLnaMeKING and it was released on their birthday, 8 November 2012.
 Two more singles "Closer" and "Jeanz N T-Shirt" were released in 2012.
 In 2016, King announced they were at work on an all-lesbian record label in addition to a new studio album and an EP.
-The full-length album was to be a reggae release, while the EP an EDM (electronic dance music) release.
+The full-length album was to be a reggae release, while the EP an EDM release.